yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 	*A calculated table is created by first entering the table name, followed by the equals symbol (=), followed by a DAX formula that returns a table.
 Note that the table name cannot already exist in the data model.*

 	*The formula bar supports entering a valid DAX formula.
-It includes features like auto-complete, Intellisense and color-coding, enabling you to quickly and accurately enter the formula.*
+It includes features like auto-complete, Intelligense and color-coding, enabling you to quickly and accurately enter the formula.*

 	*This table definition creates a copy of the **Salesperson (Performance)** table.
 It copies the data only, however model properties like visibility, formatting, etc. are not copied.*